Forter: Technology

 According to specialists, the challenge to online retailers seeking to prevent online fraud is to be able to assess the customer's trustworthiness in real-time without blocking a legitimate sale or delaying it so long the customer abandons the purchase.
-In its 2018 analysis of the online fraud detection and prevention, SaaS firms that included both established and newer firms (SAS and Feedzai, e.g.), Gartner Group categorized Forter's technology as fraud analytics.
+In its 2018 analysis of the online fraud detection and prevention, SaaS firms that included both established and newer firms (for example, SAS and Feedzai), Gartner Group categorized Forter's technology as fraud analytics.
 This includes behavioral analysis of customers' established shopping patterns, soft linking (the ability to trace relationships between users even when no overt information is shared) and other techniques.
 Forter offers clients the option of full restitution in the event of a chargeback.